Earn Your Michigan Social Work License

 - Michigan social work license applicants may work between no less than 16 hours per week and no more than 40 hours per week.

 - No more than 2,000 hours of experience may be accrued in one calendar year.

 - The applicant must meet individually and in person with his or her supervisor, or in a group modality that provided for 50% of the supervision to include individual contact, during which active work functions and records of the applicant were reviewed.

 - In cases of extreme hardship where an approved supervisor is not available, the Michigan Board of Social Work may approve an alternative supervision arrangement by a related health practitioner.
 Before using an alternate supervisor, the Michigan social work license applicant must submit a request with a proposed plan and documented willingness by the alternate supervisor.
 The Board must approve the alternative supervision arrangement before the arrangement is implemented.

 - Once the hours are complete, the supervisor will fill out and submit the verification forms to the Michigan State Department of Licensing and Regulatory Affairs.

 STEP 3 - Register for the ASWB LCSW Exam and Pass!

 - IMPORTANT: In Michigan, the Clinical Social Work license is called the LMSW, however, the exam you will be taking is the LCSW.
 In some other states, there is an exam required for recent MSW graduates to take called the LMSW, but this is not the one you want to register for.
 Confusing right?
 Just make sure when you register with the ASWB, and when you purchase a study program, it’s for the ASWB Clinical exam.

 - And on that note… Therapist Development Center has this exact program ready to help you pass your Michigan social work license exam on the first try.
 We offer an “all-you-need” online program, designed to get you ready in 4 to 8 weeks.
-Click here to check it out.
+Check out the National LCSW exam prep page.